hemant25bai11276-dot/Hospital-Management-System/statement.md

 ## 3. Target Users

-The main target users of the Hospital Management System are:

 * **Hospital Administrators** – Manage hospital information and system records.
 * **Receptionists** – Manage patient details and appointments.
 * **Doctors** – Access relevant patient and appointment information.
 * **Hospital Staff** – Maintain and update hospital-related records.

 ## 4. High-Level Features

-The major features of the system include:

 * Patient information management
 * Doctor information management